 Track your time if you have to, but make sure you have a good understanding of how long it takes to create any given piece from start to finish before you accept a commission.

 You should also create pieces of different sizes.
 Painting a portrait that’s twice as big as another doesn’t necessarily mean it will take twice as long.
 It may actually take three or four times as long, and the only way to know for sure is to have painted larger pieces.

 Nobody can know in advance all the outside obligations that are going to arise in the coming weeks, but you CAN know your regular and recurring tasks.
 Those should always be considered when scheduling your commission due dates.

 Here’s a personal example: we have an older, diabetic cat that requires special food.
 My husband discovered that making our own cat food is far less expensive than buying it, so that’s what we do.

-So here’s what a small section of my calendar looks like at the start each month:
+So here’s what a small section of my calendar looks like at the start of each month:

 Take a minute to think about what non-art obligations you have.

 They could be a job, family responsibilities, or volunteering. . . whatever they are, block those off your calendar first, for the amount of time each one requires.
 The time you have left is what you have available for art.